asiaparker21/Okta-Professional-Labs/Group based access control/README.md

 Instead of assigning permissions to individual users, access is managed through groups, allowing scalable and consistent identity management.

 1. Creating a Role-Based Group
 Added "Title and Department" attributes to newly created user profile.
-Title: Techinical Support Specialist Department: Engineering
+Title: IT Support Specialist Department: Engineering

 Created a new group in Directory → Groups to represent the Enineering role within the organization.